DataDog/documentation/content/en/account_management/guide/manage-datadog-with-terraform.md

 <div class="alert alert-info">The Multi-organization Account feature is not enabled by default.
 Contact <a href="https://docs.datadoghq.com/help/" target="_blank">Datadog support</a> to have it enabled.</div>

 If you need to maintain separate, isolated environments, you can create [child orgs][1] under a main parent org.
-From the parent account, you can track the usage of any associated sub-accounts, and users with access to multiple orgs can easily switch between them.
+From the parent account, you can track the usage of any associated sub-accounts, and users with access to multiple orgs can switch between them with a single click.

 See [Managing Multiple-Organization Accounts][3] for more information.

 **Note**: Child orgs do not inherit the SAML configurations of the parent org.

-## Restriction Policies
+## Restriction policies

 Restriction policies are associated to a specific **resource**, and define the level of access provided to roles, teams, or users.
 Use the [restriction policy][19] resource to create and manage your restriction policies, or import your existing restriction policies into your Terraform configuration.

-### Further Reading
+## Further reading

 {{< partial name="whats-next/whats-next.html" >}}